libp2p/specs/multistream-2.0/spec.md

 any sub connections) with the multistream version.
 This way, we never have to do this again.

+## TCP Simultaneous Open

+As noted in the [retrospective](retrospective.md), multistream 1.0 doesn't provide any way to distinguish between the initiator and the receiver of a stream.
+Multistream 2.0 doesn't either but it *does* allow us to handle the TCP Simultaneous Open case without needing any additional round-trips in the fast path.

+To make this work, we need a new protocol: "duplex-stream" (or whatever we want to call it).
+This protocol allows one to bind two unidirectional streams together into a single bidirectional stream.

+### Protocol

+The protocol is:

+1. The side that wants to be the "initiator" of a duplex stream sends a "initiate stream ID" message (where ID is randomly generated 256 bit number).
+2. The receiver sends back "receive stream ID" on a different unidirectional stream.
+3. The two streams are now joined.

+More specifically,

+1. The initiator sends: `<multistream/multicodec><duplex-stream>0<32 bytes of randomness>`
+1. The receiver sends: `<multistream/multicodec><duplex-stream>1<the same 32 bytes of randomness>`

+If we end up in a situation where both peers want to be the initiator of a single pair of unidirectional streams, the peer that picks the *lower* random ID should back off and act as the receiver.

+### Usage

+We treat each new TCP connection as a pair of unidirectional streams and use this protocol to bind them together.

+On connect, the initiator(s) will:

+1. Use `serial-stream` to make the stream recoverable.
+2. Inside that "serial stream", it'll do the initiator half of the stream handshake.
+3. It'll then start the security negotiation as usual.

+If there is a receiver, it will:

+1. Handle the serial stream.
+2. See the "duplex stream initiate".
+3. Send a "duplex stream receive" on the other stream.
+4. Handle the security negotiation.

+If there are two initiators, they will both.

+1. Handle the serial stream.
+2. See the "duplex stream initiate" message.
+3. Reset their outbound streams, dropping out of serial stream.
+4. The side with the *larger* `RANDOM ID` will try again as the initiator.
+The side with the smaller will switch to the receiver role.

+In practice, both sides should actually be quite a bit more flexible here.
+That is, they should handle protocols as they're negotiated by the other peer instead of simply *assuming* that the other peer will negotiate a specific protocol.

+For example, peers may want to send a bunch of unidirectional protocol advertisements before switching to duplex mode.
+One or both sides may decide to *not* use serial-stream to make the underlying connection recoverable (or they may use it multiple times recursively).

+In other words, both sides should actually treat the read half of the TCP stream as if it were an inbound unidirectional stream until it's not.

 ## Example

 So, that was way too much how and not enough why or WTF?
 Let's try an example